bekk/bekk-christmas/post/kotlin/mockk-library.md

 }
 ```
 ### Expected answers
-In addition to return, there are other keywords that control the behavior, or the *expected answer*, of a DOC.
+In addition to `returns`, there are other keywords that control the behavior, or the *expected answer*, of a DOC.

 The keywords `returnsMany` and `andThen` can be used to generate a sequence of canned responses from similar function calls.